starvagrant/toh/toh.markdown/the_numerologist_cant_stop_the_bees.md

 ### The Numerologist Can't Stop the Bees
 <!--
 = Chapter 8: The Numerologist Can't Stop the Bees
-Characters: Jim Vickers, Mary Monaco, Tood Aaronson, Martin Gordon, The Numerologist, The Screaming Beekeeper
+Characters: Jim Vickers, Mary Monaco, Todd Aaronson, Martin Gordon, The Numerologist, The Screaming Beekeeper
-Tags: Greed, Over Dependance on Technology, Mathematics, Wrath of Nature
+Tags: Greed, Over Dependence on Technology, Mathematics, Wrath of Nature
 Status: Complete::Staging
 Synopsis: A group of executives, each based on an archetype of greed, heads to a castle to discuss genetically engineered bees to a numerologist.
 The GE has made the bees more aggressive, they storm the castle, and slay everyone inside.
 -->